Top 10 Malaysian Street Food Below $5

 The dough is first stretched out, slapped across a countertop, flattened into a small disk, and fried on a hot griddle in oil.

-The stretching and layering give the Roti Canai lots of flaky, crispy layers.
+The stretching and layering give the Roti Canai many flaky, crispy layers.

 Two basic Roti Canai and a Teh Tarik make a great filling delicious breakfast that will cost $1.20!

-Look out for a Mamak shop, and you will surely find some delicious Roti Canai!
+Look out for a Mamak shop and find some delicious Roti Canai!

 Malaysian Street Food Lunch